 Read our full Keith McMillen Instruments QuNeo review

-Last year’s Maschine Mk3, with its added interface and improved screens, did an impressive job of drawing user focus away from the computer, making it easier to select, edit and play sounds without referencing plugin UI.
+Maschine Mk3, with its added interface and improved screens, does an impressive job of drawing user focus away from the computer, making it easier to select, edit and play sounds without referencing plugin UI.
+Indeed NI's Maschine X goes one step further, allowing you to ditch the computer completely as it is used as a standalone music maker.

 By drastically downsizing the hardware screen, this Maschine Mikro update actually pushes things in the opposite direction; minimising the amount of visual information that’s provided by the controller in favour of more space for hands-on control.
 While increased reliance on a computer screen might seem counter-intuitive, it actually does make a lot of sense.